Colon (punctuation): Programming languages

 Many languages including C and Java use the colon to indicate the text before it is a label, such as a target for a goto or an introduction to a case in a switch statement.
-In a related use, Python uses a colon to separate a control statement from the block of statements it controls:
+In a related use, Python uses a colon to separate a control statement (the clause header) from the block of statements it controls (the suite).